Andrew Gruel

-Andrew Gruel (born July 12, 1980) is an American chef and television personality, based in Orange County, California.
+Andrew Gruel (born July 12, 1980) is an American chef, television personality, and politician based in Orange County, California.
 He appeared as a judge on Food Network's Food Truck Face Off and as a host of FYI's Say It to My Face!, and is the founder of Slapfish, a seafood restaurant franchise that he launched in 2012 and sold to Mac Haik Enterprises in 2022.
-He is the founder, CEO and executive chef of Big Parm, a pizza restaurant in Tustin, California; Two Birds, a chicken restaurant in Irvine, California; Butterleaf, a plant-based restaurant in Irvine, California; and Calico Fish House, a casual seafood restaurant in Huntington Beach, California.
+He is the founder, CEO and executive chef of Calico Fish House, a casual seafood restaurant in Huntington Beach, California.
+He has been a member of the Huntington Beach City Council since March 18, 2025, when he was appointed to fill a vacant seat on the council.

 Early life and education

-Gruel was born and raised in Bridgewater, New Jersey and graduated from the Pingry School in 1998.
+Gruel was born and raised in Bridgewater, New Jersey, and graduated from the Pingry School in 1998.
 He said that his affinity towards cooking started at an early age, when he would fake sick to stay home from school and watch cooking shows on public-access television.
 While attending Bates College in Lewiston, Maine, he worked in lobster restaurants in the area.
 He received his culinary degree from Johnson & Wales University's College of Culinary Arts.